sqall01/alertR/alertClientRaspberryPi/README.md

 Nevertheless, a short but more detailed example of how to set up this client is given below.

+If you want to test the configuration of the GPIO pins of the Raspberry Pi first, you can use the scripts in the "helperScripts" folder under the main directory.

 Configuration example
 ======